nooranalytics/nooranalytics/README.md

 ------------

- * 🌍  I'm based in Berlin * ✉️  You can contact me via LinkedIn * 🤝  I'm open to collaborating on interesting projects*
+ * 🌍  I'm based in Berlin  -  ✉️  You can contact me via LinkedIn  -  🤝  I'm open to collaborating on interesting projects

 ------------